 Leeds OASIS is a new option in the existing LYPFT crisis pathway, offering an alternative to hospital admission for those that do not necessarily need a bed on an acute ward and for whom a homely environment may be more beneficial.
 The service is a partnership between LSLCS, Touchstone and LYPFT, launched July 2021.

-The Leeds OASIS service provides a homely environment, similar to existing third sector crisis services such as Dial House and the Well-Bean cafes, providing Person-Centred therapeutic support and employing Trauma Informed Practice.
+The Leeds OASIS service provides a homely environment, similar to existing crisis services at Dial House and the Well Bean cafes, providing person-centred therapeutic support and employing trauma-informed practice.

 Criteria for using the service: